lithnet/access-manager-docs/help-and-support/powershell-help/New-AmsComputerAuthorizationRule.md

 PS C:\> New-AmsComputerAuthorizationRule -AadTenantId '2b693132-7e65-4603-b508-910a2b4487c8' -PrincipalsAllowedLaps 'DOMAIN\AuthorizedLapsReaders' -UserRequestReason Required
 ```

-This example creates a new authorization rule, that allows all members of the `DOMAIN\AuthorizedLapsReaders` group to access the LAPS password for all devices in the specified Azure AD tenant, and specifies that the user must provide a reason when requesting access to the LAPS password
+This example creates a new authorization rule, that allows all members of the `DOMAIN\AuthorizedLapsReaders` group to access the LAPS password for all devices in the specified Microsoft Entra tenant, and specifies that the user must provide a reason when requesting access to the LAPS password

 ### Example 3
 ```powershell